L ~700, Wingspan ~900 (mm)

 More Kit Photos

-In each kit Steve Harvey included a glossy monochrome photo of his own master model.
-He describes the mount in his kit instructions: "it
+Each kit included a glossy monochrome photo of the master model.
+Steve describes the mount in his kit instructions: "it

 was well planned in advance (3 months!).
 I assembled the torso, neck,